AdaCore/gnatstudio/docs/users_guide/debugging.rst

 breakpoints, while the bottom area lists existing breakpoints and their characteristics.

-To access advanced breakpoint characteristics for a given breakpoint, first select the breakpoint from the list.
-Then, click on the :guilabel:`Advanced` button, which displays a new dialog window, where you can specify commands to run automatically after a breakpoint is hit or specify how many times a selected breakpoint will be ignored.
+To access advanced breakpoint characteristics for a given breakpoint select the breakpoint from the list and click on the :guilabel:`Advanced` button, which displays a new dialog window where you can specify commands to run automatically after a breakpoint is hit or specify how many times the breakpoint will be ignored.
 If running VxWorks AE, you can also change the Scope and Action settings for breakpoints.

 .. image:: bp-advanced.jpg
 .. index:: VxWorks AE

 Scope and Action Settings for VxWorks AE